Low Open Rate? Your Emails Could Be Going to Spam — Here’s What You Should Do

 Email conversion copywriter Chanteuse Marie explains why emails could be going to spam and how you can prevent it.

 You just hit send on your best email yet.

 Killer subject line that’s sure to catch attention?
 Check.

 Body copy that’ll make Ogilvy cheer in his grave?
 Checkity check.

 Email design to make your subscribers go whoaaa?
 Cool, cool.

-Meanwhile, in your customer’s inbox:
+Meanwhile, in your customer’s inbox: silence.